1996 True Value 200: Race Report

 Despite restarting with a 3-second gap on Lap 41, Luyendyk's lead lasted two further laps, as Stewart continued to obliterate the field.
 Sharp passed Alboreto for fourth place at the restart, and Buddy Lazier passed Luyendyk for second on Lap 64, but the Indy 500 winner had Stewart already in his mirrors three laps later, and was instructed to not let him pass.
-On Lap 68, Stewart dived into the inside of Lazier in Turn 3 and both drivers touched, the slight contact sending Lazier into the wall.
-Lazier, who was still partially competing with the back injuries he had suffered at Phoenix, was uninjured but very angry at Stewart's maneuver, being heard using profanities on ABC's broadcast, for which he later apologized.
+On Lap 68, Stewart dived into the inside of Lazier in Turn 3 and both drivers had a slight contact that sent Lazier into the wall.
+Lazier, who was still competing with partial back injuries suffered at Phoenix earlier in the year, did not suffer further back damage in this crash, but was very angry at Stewart's maneuver, being heard using profanities on ABC's broadcast, for which he later apologized.
 Despite the contact, Stewart only suffered cosmetical damages on his front wing.

 The race restarted on Lap 77, and Stewart officially run in a lap of his own from Lap 81 after passing Richie Hearn, the only top 10 driver who had not pitted.
-Around the halfway mark, Team Menard started worrying about a loss of telemetry and a misfiring engine, both issues seemingly being solved a few laps later.
-On Lap 102, he lapped fifth-placed Michele Alboreto, who would lose his spot to Mike Groff 13 laps later.
-With clouds looming on the track, Sharp got close to Luyendyk, forcing the Treadway driver to up his pace and pursue Hearn, before Sharp himself caught both of them.
+Around the halfway mark, Team Menard lost telemetry and had the first report of an engine misfiring, with both issues seemingly being solved a few laps later.
+On Lap 102, Stewart lapped fifth-placed Michele Alboreto, who would lose his spot to Mike Groff 13 laps later.
+With clouds looming over the track, Sharp closed on Luyendyk, forcing him to run faster and pursue Hearn, before Sharp himself caught both of them.
 Hearn had a pending pit stop, and he decided to take it on Lap 123, but a caution for rain came out just seconds before, and Hearn had to drive by the closed pits, losing second place to Luyendyk.

-A lap later, a heavy rain shower forced a 45-minute red flag period.
+One lap later, a heavy rain shower forced a 45-minute red flag period.
 At the restart on Lap 127, Hearn was passed on track by Scott Sharp.
-Stewart kept on with his domination, lapping Hearn on Lap 144 and Sharp on Lap 149 for a second time.
-On Lap 152, Luyendyk started developing problems with his right front wheel and had lost direction.
+Stewart continued his domination, lapping Hearn on Lap 144 and Sharp on Lap 149 for a second time.
+On Lap 152, Luyendyk started developing problems with his right front wheel and lost direction.
 Despite being out of the race for 30 laps, he got out on track in the final stages of the race to score additional points.
-Hearn also had to do an unscheduled pit stop on Lap 161 to remove a piece of debris from his radiator and fell to sixth, ten laps before retiring due to an engine overheating believed to have developed in the previous stoppage.
+Hearn also had to do an unscheduled pit stop on Lap 161 to remove a piece of debris from his radiator and fell to sixth, ten laps before retiring due to an overheating engine that was believed to have developed during the red flag.